 Late work will not be accepted.
 Students who do not complete the summer assignment will be asked to leave the class.
-If you have any questions, please email Mr. Byrne (kbyrne@xavierprep.org) or Dr. Carr (tcarr@xavierprep.org).
-We look forward to seeing you soon!
+If you have any questions, please email Dr. Carr (tcarr@xavierprep.org).
+I look forward to seeing you soon!